XRPLF/xrpl-dev-portal/content/freeze.md

 Global Freeze
 -------------

-The Global Freeze feature is a setting on an account.
+The **Global Freeze** feature is a setting on an account.
 When an issuing account enables the Global Freeze feature, all counterparties can only send and receive the issuing account's funds directly to and from the issuing account itself.
 (This includes any [hot wallet](gateway_guide.html#hot-and-cold-wallets) accounts.)

 It can be useful to enable Global Freeze on a gateway's [cold wallet](gateway_guide.html#hot-and-cold-wallets) if a hot wallet is compromised, or immediately after regaining control of a compromised issuing account.
 This stops the flow of funds, preventing attackers from getting away with any more money or at least making it easier to track what happened.

 It can also be useful to enable Global Freeze if a gateway intends to migrate its cold wallet to a new Ripple account, or if the gateway intends to cease doing business.
 This locks the funds at a specific point in time, so users cannot trade them away for other currencies.

+Global Freeze applies to _all_ currencies issued and held by the account.
+You cannot enable Global Freeze for only one currency.
+If you want to have the ability to freeze some currencies and not others, you should use different accounts for each currency.

 An account can always enable the Global Freeze setting.
-However, if the account has previously enabled the [No Freeze](#no-freeze) setting, it can never _disable_ the Global Freeze.
+However, if the account has previously enabled the [No Freeze](#no-freeze) setting, it can never _disable_ Global Freeze.

 No Freeze
 ---------

-The **NoFreeze** feature is a setting on an account that permanently gives up the ability to freeze counterparties.
-A business can use this feature to treat its issued funds as "more like physical money" in that the business cannot interfere with customers trading it among themselves.
+The **No Freeze** feature is a setting on an account that permanently gives up the ability to freeze counterparties.
+A business can use this feature to treat its issued funds as "more like physical money" in the sense that the business cannot interfere with customers trading it among themselves.
 The NoFreeze setting has two effects:

-* The issuing account can no longer use **tfSetFreeze** to freeze an individual counterparty.
+* The issuing account can no longer use enable Individual Freeze on any counterparty.
-* The issuing account can still enable **asfGlobalFreeze** to enact a global freeze, but the account cannot _disable_ **asfGlobalFreeze** to end the global freeze.
+* The issuing account can still enable Global Freeze to enact a global freeze, but the account cannot _disable_ Global Freeze.

 The Ripple Consensus Ledger cannot force a gateway to honor the obligations that its issued funds represent, so giving up the ability to enable a Global Freeze cannot protect customers.
 However, giving up the ability to _disable_ a Global Freeze ensures that the Global Freeze feature is not used unfairly against some customers.

+The No Freeze setting applies to all currencies issued to and from an account.
+If you want to be able to freeze some currencies but not others, you should use different accounts for each currency.

+You can only enable the No Freeze setting with a transaction signed by your account's master key.
+You cannot use a [Regular Key](transactions.html#setregularkey) or a [multi-signed transaction](https://wiki.ripple.com/Multisign) to enable No Freeze.

 # Technical Details #